 The Japanese camera manufacturer, alongside Nikon, Fujifilm, Minolta, Panasonic and Sony have been in lengthy discussions about the extra cost exporting cameras to the UK.

-It could leave UK photographers may need to take Japanese lessons or pay for a translator to assist them whenever they take a photograph!
+It could leave UK photographers may need to take Japanese lessons or pay for a translator to assist them whenever they take a photograph.

-Well, there we have it.
-This may seem like a scary list to publish at the start of April.
-However, it’s vital that these points are discussed, as they haven’t been raised in the House of Commons yet.
+There we have it, it may seem like a scary list to publish but it’s vital that these points are discussed as they haven’t been raised in the House of Commons yet.